Orlando Distracted Driving Accident Lawyer: Texting While Driving Crash Claims

 Types Of Driver Distraction & How They Impact Proof

-Distraction may occur on many levels, including visual (a driver taking their eyes off the road), manual (a driver taking their hands off the wheel), and cognitive (a driver not thinking about the job of driving, which is why even driving while using a bluetooth device is not safe).
+Distraction may occur on many levels, including visual (a driver taking their eyes off the road), manual (a driver taking their hands off the wheel), and cognitive (a driver not thinking about the job of driving, which is why even driving while using a Bluetooth device is not safe).
 But the bottom line is the person was not fully focused on their job of driving safely.
 As far as evidence in lawsuits, different types of distraction may be harder, or easier, to prove.

 There are lots of things that could distract a driver from driving.
 But certain activities are known culprits, leading to accidents caused by the person’s inattention.
 These include things like: